-The package includes (as a minimum) high specification heat meters, electricity meters and temperature sensors installed on the heating system.
+The package includes (as a minimum) high specification heat meters, electricity meters and temperature sensors fitted to the installation.
 These must record data at least every two minutes, and update data at least once a month.
 You can see the figures and analysis when you log on to a dedicated website or an Application on a hand-held device such as a smartphone or tablet (the data-viewing platform).
-Your installer will also be able to see the data, so they can help identify any problems with how your heating system is running.
+Your installer will also be able to see the data, so they can help identify any problems with how your installation is running.

-You must provide access for us to any MMSP data collected prior to scheme closure if we request it.
+You must allow us access to any MMSP data collected prior to scheme closure if we request it.

-If we, The Department for Business, Energy and Industrial Strategy (BEIS) or any other organisation appointed by BEIS request:
+Ofgem, The Department for Business, Energy and Industrial Strategy (BEIS) or any other organisation appointed by BEIS may request: